Wild Yeast baking challenge

 For me around 4-5 hours is enough as I live in a hot country.
 If I want a dough to take longer I move it in the living room where there is AC.

-When it doubled in size you can shape it, I make it round and nice just to get into my dutch oven (with baking paper on the bottom).
+When it doubled in size you can shape it, I make it round and nice just to get into my Dutch oven (with baking paper on the bottom).

 After it is shaped needs a second rise, but a shorter one – 30 to 60 minutes, needs to be slightly puffy.
 When you give it a poke it comes back slowly.
 Towards the end of the proofing preheat your oven to 450º F/ 230º C. Right before it goes in the oven, score the dough, I used a serrated knife to do it and it worked well.
 Just one score across.